April-Xue/Programming-in-Scala/13-Packages-and-Imports/13-Packages-and-Imports.md

     }
     (new Inner).f() // error: f is not accessible
 }
-Listing 13.10 - How private access differs in Scala and Java.
 ```
 A member labeled private is visible only inside the class or object that contains the member definition.
 It also applies to inner class, but java lets an outer class access private members of its inner classes